testfairy/docs/docs/100_FAQ/300_How_to_disable_TestFairy_in_production.md

 The link phases that are explained in the integration document only apply to Debug and Release schemes, and can be excluded from the App Store scheme.

-This solution still requires use of `#ifdef` of `#if` as before, but can also completely omit the library from being linked with the app.
+This solution still requires use of `#ifdef` or `#if` as before, but can also completely omit the library from being linked with the app.

 Navigate to project build settings and locate **Excluded Source File Name** option.
 Expand the list and find the build scheme you want to exclude TestFairy from.
 Double click the row add two entries to the excluded file list, one for **TestFairy.h**, one for **libTestFairy.a** files.